What is note intervals in music

 - Interval Size: distance between two given notes. (see table below)

 - Intervals that are 2, 3, 6, or 7 in size can be major, minor, diminished or augmented.
 These intervals can never be perfect.

 - Intervals that are 1, 4, 5, or 8 in size can be perfect, diminished or augmented.
 These intervals can never be major or minor.

-- The figure below shows the simple intervals from C to any notes above.
+- The picture below shows the simple intervals from C to any notes above.

 Compound intervals are intervals larger than an octave.
 (Above 6 tones).
 The first ligne below shows the number of semitones.
 From a to x are the figure references shown in the tables below.
 Compound intervals are functionally the same as the corresponding simple intervals (those an octave or less in size).
 Thus, a 9th is a compound 2nd (M9), an 11th is a compound 4th (P11) and a 13th is compound 6th (M13).

-- Dissonant intervals are those that sound harsh and unstable, they feel as if they want to resolve: (M2, m2, M7, m7, augmented and diminished intervals.)
+- Dissonant intervals are those that sound harsh and unstable, they feel as if they want to resolve: (m2, M2, m7, M7, Tritone (augmented fourth)